innobright/help.innobright.com/src/licensing/troubleshooting.rst

 1. Do you have the environment variables set correctly?
 There is one variables that need to be set: ALTUS_LICENSE should point to the port and hostname/IP address of your RLM server.

+If you are using a plugin/integrated version of Altus:

+1. Ensure that you bought/recieved the correct product license.
+For example, Altus-Studio licenses will not activate the Altus-Redshift integrated plugin.

 I bought a license, but Altus is still running in evaluation mode?
 ------------------------------------------------------------------

-This problem can manifest itself in more than one way;
+This problem can manifest itself in more than one way and depends on floating/node-locked licenses:

+If you have floating license:

-1. You have not set the altus_LICENSE env variable.
+1. You have not set the ALTUS_LICENSE env variable.
 This needs to be set to port#@ipaddress or port#@webaddress or port#@machinename of you license server.
 If you are using the same machine that you will be running the altus on as your license server this needs to be set to port#@127.0.0.1

 The port can be changed in the license file by changing the number on the line with the mac address.
 The default is 5053